Towards Logarithmic GLSM: The r-spin case: Introduction

 where $i\colon \overline{\scrM}^{1/r}_{g,\vgamma}\rightarrow \USF_{\beta}^{1/r}$ is the inclusion of the zero section, and $\USF^{\circ} = \USF_{\beta}^{1/r} \setminus \Delta_{\max}$. \end{theorem}

-\begin{remark} We remark that the reduced perfect obstruction theory has the same virtual dimension as the original one.
+\begin{remark} We remark that the reduced perfect obstruction theory has the same virtual dimension as the canonical one.
 Therefore, it is \emph{not} a traditional reduced virtual cycle, which changes the virtual dimension.
-Instead, the perfect obstruction theory is only ``reduced'' along the boundary of the moduli space. \end{remark}
+Instead, the perfect obstruction theory is only ``reduced'' along the boundary $\Delta_{\max}$.
+In fact, the two perfect obstruction theories are related by a triangle \eqref{tri:reduce-X} where the third complex is determined by a virtual Cartier divisor supported along $\Delta_{\max}$. \end{remark}